This page is in progress -

 - Local Navigation - this is a set of pages within one page.
-This often appears in under settings.
+This often appears under settings.

 - Contextual Navigation - this is a set of related content (such as a section labeled, “You might also like…” or “Related Items”)

-- Search - offers users the ability to search for an item is often
+- Search - offers users the ability to search for an item

 - Index - a complete, flat list of content